 13.4.
-NASCAR iRacing Series Post Race Review System
+NASCAR Peak Antifreeze Series and NASCAR Pro Series Post Race Review System

+13.4.1.
+Principle

-- 13.4.1.
-Principle - 13.4.1.1. iRacing.com will establish a 4-person panel consisting of experienced sim-racing Officials and iRacing.com Staff to review the race after its completion. - 13.4.1.2.
-A point-based system will be applied with regard to car-to-car incidents where fault is assigned. - 13.4.1.3.
+- 13.4.1.1. iRacing.com will establish a 4-person panel consisting of experienced sim-racing Officials and iRacing.com Staff to review the race after its completion. - 13.4.1.2.
+A point-based system will be applied with regard to car-to-car incidents where fault may be assigned. - 13.4.1.3.
 The Director of Competition will determine the incidents to be reviewed and send the entire race replay to the officials for their review. - 13.4.1.4.
 Each member of the panel will review the incidents independently and send their results to the Director of Competition.
 Officials will not know the identities of other officials and will not attempt to discuss incidents with other officials or drivers.
 The Director of Competition is not part of the review panel. - 13.4.1.5.
-Drivers will be notified of the review results via email before the next race. - 13.4.2.
-Reviewable Incidents - 13.4.2.1.
+Drivers will be notified of the review results via email prior to the next race.

+13.4.2.
+Reviewable Incidents

+- 13.4.2.1.
 All incidents causing a caution period will be reviewed. - 13.4.2.2.
-Incidents do NOT need to result in a yellow flag caution period to be reviewed.
-For example, if within reason, the incident in question adversely affected the drivers track position or race.
-The Director of Competition will determine the incidents to be reviewed.

-- 13.4.2.3.
-When a driver loses control of his car resulting in either a self-spin and/or contact with another car. - 13.4.2.4.
-All incidents will be reviewed to determine if drivers did not make an attempt to slow for an accident, there-by creating unsafe conditions for their fellow drivers.
+Incidents need not result in a yellow flag caution period to be reviewed.
+If an incident causes enough damage to require pitting to repair damage or enough damage to preclude one driver from finishing the race.
+The Director of Competition will determine the incidents to be reviewed. - 13.4.2.3.
+When a driver loses control of his car resulting in either a self-spin and/or contact with another car.
+Self-spins are an automatic fault and will result in the maximum points allowed per incident. - 13.4.2.4.
+All incidents will be reviewed to determine if drivers did not make an adequate attempt to slow for an accident, there-by creating unsafe conditions for their fellow drivers.
 This includes making contact with other cars and/or speeding up to take advantage and gain positions over drivers safely slowing down.
-If when reviewing the incident any official feels a driver did not make an effort to slow for the accident or feels the driver attempted to take advantage of other drivers slowing for the accident, he or she may assign an incident point to said driver even if he/she was not included in the review.
+These incident points are not subject to the stipulations under 13.4.3.2.
+The Director of Competition may apply additional sanctions above and beyond the incident points if he/she determines driver was intentionally negligent.